Why Oklahoma Has the Most Expensive Home Insurance in America

 Wind and Hail Deductibles: What Oklahoma Homeowners Must Know

-These deductibles typically range from 1% to 5% of your home's insured dwelling value.
-Here's what that looks like in real dollars:
+These deductibles typically range from 1% to 5% of your home's insured dwelling value, with 1%, 2%, and 5% being the most common options offered.
+Here is what that looks like in real dollars:

 | Home Insured Value | 1% Deductible | 2% Deductible | 5% Deductible |